 Structured Training Systems

-Motivation increases when athletes follow a clear plan.
+Motivation increases when you follow a clear plan.
+Structured programming gives you:

 - Direction